AdetolaKols/Threat-Hunting-Projects/Port of Entry.md

 ## Discovery - Network Reconnaissance

 **Objective:**
-Determine the method used for lateral movement, command and argument used to enumerate network neighbours
+Determine the command and argument used to enumerate network neighbours **Hypothesis** - Attackers often enumerate network topology to identify lateral movement opportunities and high-value targets.

 - **KQL Query Used:**
 ```